JaimeLynSchatz/hackers-map/wikilabs-proposal.md

 **Typical working hours:** 7am - 3pm (UTC-8)<br/>

 ##Synopsis
+Wikilabs abounds in great information, but it can be difficult for newcomers to get started (both technically and in knowing where their skills are needed most.)
+This project seeks to rememdy some of that.

 <!--
 Short summary describing your project: what it means to accomplish, and how it will benefit MediaWiki or Wikimedia projects such as Wikipedia.